pdav5883/bowl-pickem/README.md

 	- Lambda error handling
 	- Validate number of each category in advanced picker
 	- Add point spread to advanced
+	- Check that right picks were submitted for game
 - Cosmetic
 	- BLR about
 	- Show points remaining